Population in Urban Area, now

 There is a rarely heard of faction of Las Vegas’ population that lives beneath the streets of the city.
 A labyrinth of flood tunnels beneath the glittering city is where some 1,000 people call home, eking out an existence.
 Many people living in the tunnels were forced there by bankruptcy, drug addictions, and evictions.
 The maze of tunnels has become home to a kind of community, with a graffiti-filled “art gallery”, and even children living in the tunnels.
 But this is not to say the flood tunnels are a safe or comfortable home.
 Several documentaries have even been made about the tunnel people.

 While not everyone is there to gamble, almost everyone does

 Las Vegas’ is not just the city for partiers and gamblers anymore.
 The city has started to change its identity to attract more families and senior citizens, and it is also a popular location for conventions.
+41% of the people who visit Las Vegas will attend a Broadway-style show and 26% attend a show by a big name headliner.
 But even if only 15% of visitors to the city come specifically to gamble, statistics show that 71% will gamble during their time in the city.
+They will spend about 2.9 hours per day gambling, and their gambling budget is around $575.
+60% of these people will visit between five and ten different casinos and 88% of people who gambled do so on the Strip.
 With somewhere close to 200,000 slot machines in the city, it’s hard not to gamble during a visit there.